menglilin/Rate-limiting/README.md

 # Rate-limiting

 ### Store methods

-In Generally, for request rate limiting, there are two methods mainly be used: memory and Redis key-value.
+In Generally, for request rate limiting, there are two store methods mainly be used : memory and Redis key-value form.
-The principle of these two methods is to store the key-value pairs of the accessed IP and count number, and clear them every hour.
+The principle of these two methods is to store the key-value pairs of the accessed IP and count number, and clear them when expried.

-However, when the situation is as below, this key-value method cannot be controlled every 60 minutes, and the user requests to access only 100 times: When a user requests once in the first minute, then 99 times in the 59th minute, and then in the 62nd minute, limitation refreshed, he can request 100 times.
-As a result, in the 60 minutes from 59th minutes to 118th minutes, he requested 199 times.
+However, when the situation is as below, this key-value method cannot control user requests to access only 100 times during every 60 minutes : When a user requests once in the first minute, then requests 99 times in the 59th minute.And in the 62nd minute, key-value limitation refreshed, he can request 100 times again.
+As a result, in the 60 minutes from 50th minutes to 110th minutes, he requested 199 times.

-- In this development, I have challenged to used the **Redis list** method to avoid this situation, so that the rate limiting can be achieved smoothly within every 60 minutes.
+Therefore, in this challenge, I have used **Redis list** method to avoid this situation.
+In order to make the rate limiting can be achieved smoothly within every 60 minutes.

 ### Suggestion

-Compared with the key-value, Redis list also has disadvantages: its performance is not as good as key-value and its time complexity is higher.
+Although Redis list could cover more situation,it also has disadvantages: its performance is not as good as key-value method and its time complexity is higher.
 Because every user stores more content, the memory utilization is low.
-So, if there is no special requirement that must control the user to limit the access frequency in every 60 minutes, it is recommended to use the Redis key-value.
+So, if there is no special requirement that must control the user to limit the access frequency in every 60 minutes, it is recommended to use the Redis key-value method.

 ## Run the demo for testing